 - Season: Open all year.

 NOTE – a full list of rules for fishing for Cobia can be found at the Florida Rules website here.

 Cobia laws can change at any time so it’s a good idea to be ready for anything.
 Nothing quite like the law rolling up to you in their little speedboat asking to see your fishing license, driver’s license, catch, and rigs.
 Information on our site is up-to-date the day we publish it, but that can change tomorrow.
 If fishing from 3 to 200 nautical miles off the coast of Florida, Georgia, South or North Carolina, you can use this mobile application to stay up to date on the fishing rules on the Atlantic Coast.

-Cobia are farmed for food in different parts of the world.
-Wild-caught cobia can have a high concentration of mercury so they are not a fish you should be eating a lot of unless you eat the farmed cobia.
+Cobia fish are farmed for food in different parts of the world.
+Wild-caught fish can have a high concentration of mercury so they are not a fish you should be eating a lot of unless you eat the farmed fish.

 Cobia is a decent fish to eat in small quantities.
 Most people fry bite-sized pieces, but I suggest you broil the fish after skinned in butter and wrap it in foil.
 Use an all-around fish seasoning with some lemon and see if you enjoy the taste without frying.
 Frying destroys most of the taste of fish and it’s always my last resort unless doing a fish wrap or fish taco.

 PRO TIP – Adult Cobia are known to have worms and parasites especially in the gonads.
 Please cook and eat only smaller fish just bigger than the legal limit around 12″.

 - OAR/National Undersea Research Program (NURP); University of North Carolina at Wilmington.

 - Florida Fish and Wildlife Conservation Commission, and here.

 - IUCN Redlist – The International Union for the Conservation of Nature.